analysta-ai/.github/profile/README.md

 ## Analysta.
 AI Assistants to analyze your data

-### Harness the Power of Generative AI for Your Data

----

 Welcome to Analysta AI, where cutting-edge generative artificial intelligence meets statistical analysis.
 Our product empowers individuals from various backgrounds, regardless of their statistical know-how, to unlock the stories hidden within their data.
 Whether you're dealing with Excel spreadsheets, CSV files, or any other structured datasets, Analysta AI is your go-to solution for accessing insights and answers that were once the preserve of data scientists.